- Learning by experience, or experiential learning, is superior to learning via desk/room/book, only; it's more enjoyable, too. FMI champions it.

 2. Be on time.

-4. Understand that while they may notice improvements as early as the first session, total success will take time.
+4. Understand that while they may notice improvements as early as the first session, total success will take time and sustained effort.

 Whether for summer or winter enrichment, test prep, help with the naturalization exam, or just a general safety net, be sure to contact me, and we can determine how to work together to create the results you or your child need(s).